pyrocko/lightguide/README.md

 Contribution and merge requests by the community are welcome!

-Lightguide was written by Marius Paul Isken and is licensed under the GNU GENERAL PUBLIC LICENSE v3.
+Lightguide was written by Marius Paul Isken and Juliane Starke and is licensed under the GNU GENERAL PUBLIC LICENSE v3.